 There may be times when it is not possible to see your baby immediately.
 This might be due to your baby having X-rays or vital procedures.
 There is a family room on the unit where you can wait, and the nursing staff will keep you fully informed.

-Contacting the Neonatal unit
+Contacting the Neonatal Unit

 Neonatal Unit reception telephone: 01892 633359

 You are welcome to phone the unit at any time day or night.
 To maintain confidentiality we are unable to give out any information to anyone other than parents.
-Please try to avoid phoning at handover times, as there is fewer staff to take your call.
+Please try to avoid phoning at handover times, as there are fewer staff to take your call.
 Handover times are: 7.30am – 8am, 12.30 – 1pm and 7.30pm-8pm.

 Mobile phones are not allowed in the nursery areas on the unit, but they may be used in the family room.
 This is to ensure a peaceful and safe environment for your baby.

-Tunbridge Wells Neonatal Unit is currently working towards Bliss Accreditation under the Bliss Baby Charter.
+Tunbridge Wells Neonatal Unit is Bliss Accreditation under the Bliss Baby Charter.
 Bliss have formulated a set of seven principles which they believe will provide and encourage best practice for babies and families within the neonatal setting.
 By using a traffic light system, Neonatal Units can score themselves and if necessary highlight areas they feel they are weak in and implement changes to improve.